 Abbasian House is unique in terms of architecture, plasterworks and painted decorations.
-In this house, a variety of special, beautiful plasterworks (moldings) can be seen.
+In this house, a variety of special and beautiful plasterworks (moldings) can be seen.
 The house has five yards.
-It is interesting to know that, construction of basement, ground floor, upper floors and terrace lasted for 20 years by some anonymous architects.
+The notable point is that yards are not on the same level; they are built on different height.
+Which brings about a capacious area in the house.
+It is an interesting fact that construction of the basement, ground floor, upper floors, and terrace took 20 years.
+It was completed by some anonymous architects.

 Isfahan, Isfahan Province, Iran